vishnurchityala/py_textshield_django/README.md

 ## Project Outcomes

-PyTextShield successfully encrypts and decrypts the data by taking input from the webpage and toolbox of the webpage.
-Project has been tried and tested on the developmental server of the computer it is programmed on.
+PyTextShield successfully encrypts and decrypts the data by taking input from the toolbox of the webpage.

-The webpage runs smoothly without any errors.
-It encrypts and decrypts the data, if any error is found in form submission it displays a message to the user about the error that has occurred.
+This project gave a kick start to learn Django framework for web-development.